flyve-mdm/ios-inventory-library/README.md

 ## Contact

 For notices about major changes and general discussion of Flyve MDM development, subscribe to the [/r/FlyveMDM](http://www.reddit.com/r/FlyveMDM) subreddit.
-You can also chat with us via IRC in [#flyve-mdm on freenode](http://webchat.freenode.net/?channels=flyve-mdm]).
+You can also chat with us via IRC in [#flyve-mdm on freenode](http://webchat.freenode.net/?channels=flyve-mdm]) or [Telegram](https://t.me/flyvemdmdev).
-Ping me @hectorerb in the IRC chatroom if you get stuck.
+Ping me @hectorerb in the IRC chatroom or in the Telegram Dev Group if you get stuck.

 ## Contribute